yetianmed/subcortex/README.md

 ### Individual-Parcellation

-   Train a support-vector machine (SVM) classifier and apply the classifier to predict individual parcellation.
+   Train a support-vector machine (SVM) classifier and apply the classifier to generate personalized parcellation.

 ### Behavior

    Decompose high dimensional behavioral data into 5 dimensions using independent component analysis (ICA).
-The resulted independent components are provided in the form of a spreadsheet (individual x behavioral dimensions).